 Partners: Queensland University of Technology, Asset Institute and Future Energy Exports CRC

-Project Researchers: Professor Robert K. Perrons, Professor Kevin C. Desouza, Dr Hose H.P.
+Project Researchers: Professor Robert K. Perrons, Professor Kevin C. Desouza, Dr Jose H.P.
 Rodrigues, Professor Kerry Brown, Associate Professor Ferry Jie, Associate Professor Hadrian Djajadikerta, Dr Dave West

 Duration: 3 years